 After clicking a file, the analysis result appears on the right side of the screen.
-In the example above, the
+In the example above, the standard diagnostics has been analyzed, SNAP found the Identification number of the device in the database and shows the device name as additional information.

-In the example below more information is shown about another problem; the configuration is not correct.
+In the below example more information is shown about another problem; the configuration is not correct.
 Multiple types of PROFIBUS and Device specific messages can be decoded.